-This recipe for Steak and Potato Foil Packet is the perfect easy and delicious dinner recipe to have in your back pocket for summer or your next camping trip.
+This recipe for Steak and Potato Foil Packets is the perfect easy and delicious dinner recipe to have in your back pocket for summer or your next camping trip.

 You can’t beat how easy they are to throw together.
 Plus – no pans to scrub, no dishes to wash and totally customizable with whatever veggies you have on hand.

-And although they are tasty all year round, they’re the best on a hot summer day when you can leave the oven off and toss them on the barbecue in the backyard.
+And although they are tasty all year round, foil packet meals are the best on a hot summer day when you can leave the oven off and toss them on the barbecue in the backyard.